 The Human Fingerprint on Greenhouse Gases

 Greenhouse gases occur naturally and are essential to the survival of humans and millions of other living things, by keeping some of the sun’s warmth from reflecting back into space and making Earth livable.
-A century and a half of industrialization, including clear-felling forests and certain farming methods, has driven up quantities of greenhouse gases in the atmosphere.
-As populations, economies and standards of living grow, so does the cumulative level of greenhouse gases (GHGs) emissions.
+But after more than a century and a half of industrialization, deforestation, and large scale agriculture, quantities of greenhouse gases in the atmosphere have risen to record levels not seen in three million years.
+As populations, economies and standards of living grow, so does the cumulative level of greenhouse gas (GHGs) emissions.

 There are some basic well-established scientific links: